There are now 2 possible online modes for units:

 - This unit does not fall into the standard University semesters and thus has non-standard withdrawal and census deadlines.
 Contact Student Administration for more information.
 Students are required to travel as part of their field placement.
-This unit is full-time over a 13 week field placement.
+This unit is full-time 450 hours field placement.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.